Routes of Santiago de Compostela in France

 UNESCO designated the Routes of Santiago de Compostela in France as a World Heritage Site in December 1998.
 The routes pass through the following regions of France: Aquitaine, Auvergne, Basse-Normandie, Bourgogne, Centre, Champagne-Ardenne, Ile-de-France, Languedoc-Roussillon, Limousin, Midi-Pyrénées, Picardie, Poitou-Charentes, and Provence-Alpes-Côte d'Azur.
 UNESCO cites the routes' role in "religious and cultural exchange", the development of "specialized edifices" along the routes, and their "exceptional witness to the power and influence of Christian faith among people of all classes and countries in Europe during the Middle Ages".

-UNESCO designated 71 structures along the routes and seven stretches of the Chemin du Puy.
+UNESCO designated 71 structures along the routes and seven stretches of the Chemin du Puy as a World Heritage Site.
 The structures are largely monuments, churches, or hospitals that provided services to pilgrims headed to Santiago de Compostela in Spain.
 Some are places of pilgrimage in their own right.
 Other structures include a tower, a bridge, and a city gate.

 Structures

 The sites included in the UNESCO designation are largely monuments, churches, or hospitals that provided services to pilgrims headed to Santiago de Compostela in Spain.
 Some are places of pilgrimage in their own right.
 Other structures include a tower, bridges, a city gate, and a prehistoric stone construction.
+When UNESCO designates monuments as World Heritage Sites, this often leads to an increase in tourism that challenges the abilities of local communities to continue protecting the sites themselves.